-OpenStack's support for agile and scalable deployments of private clouds matches the scalable architecture of the Silk platform.
-Leveraging Silk's RESTful API, the Cinder driver allows OpenStack environments to provision all-flash datasets for private and public clouds.
+OpenStack's support for agile and scalable deployments of the cloud matches the scalable architecture of the Silk Cloud Platform.
+Leveraging Silk's RESTful API, the Cinder driver allows OpenStack environments to provision all-flash datasets for public clouds.

 CISCO UCS